Tour Dates: Thursday 5th – Saturday 14th December 2024 – (Duluth to Duluth)

-Mammals: Canada Lynx, Wolf, Moose, American Marten, Fisher, Northern Flying Squirrel, North American Porcupine, Bobcat and Snowshoe Hare are all possible.
+Mammals: Canada Lynx, Wolf, Moose, American Marten, Northern Flying Squirrel, North American Porcupine, Bobcat and Snowshoe Hare have all been recorded on previous tours.

 Birds: Great Grey Owl, Northern Hawk Owl, Snowy Owl, Pine Grosbeak, Evening Grosbeak, Sharp-tailed Grouse, Ruffed Grouse, and Spruce Grouse

 This tour is based in the far NE state of Minnesota, close to the Canadian border and on the north shore of the mighty Lake Superior.
 We will be based near the town of Grand Marais focusing our time on trying to see Canada Lynx (Canadian Lynx).

 This fantastic mammal, like most cats, is very elusive and shy, but with help from our local guide and his previous experience of tracking these animals, we have an excellent chance of finding this beautiful cat.
 The key to success is long hours in the field, often spent waiting in cold temperatures and driving quiet roads.
 However, the result should be worth the effort!
 Of course, we shall not only be looking for Lynx as there are many other special mammals in this area too including American Marten, Wolf and if we are very lucky, Fisher too!